ngburke/swiftring/README.md

 **Speed Demons**

- Power users can hold the <b>option</b> key, quickly touch a segment, and release option without the ring ever popping up for maximum efficiency.
+ Power users can hold the option key, quickly touch a segment, and release option without the ring ever popping up for maximum efficiency.
 The scroll wheel can also be used to perform highly repetitive actions.